Greenhouse Gas Effect on the Economy and You

-Heat and power generation releases 25 percent of the carbon man has put into the atmosphere.
+Heat and power generation release 25 percent of the carbon man has put into the atmosphere.

 Often overlooked is land use.
 Food production has released 135 gigatons of carbon into the atmosphere.
 The most damaging methods are clear-cutting, plowing, and heavy grazing.
 These methods obliterate carbon dioxide-absorbing plant life.

 In July 2018, there were 408.71 parts per million of carbon dioxide in the Earth's atmosphere.
 It's much higher than at any time in the past 800,000 years.
 It exceeded the prior record high of 300 ppm in 1950, gaining 100 ppm since then.
-Scientists warn that we need to remove this 2 trillion tons of "legacy CO2" to stop further climate change.
+Scientists warn that we need to remove these 2.3 trillion tons of "legacy CO2" to stop further climate change.

 There is so much excess CO2 that it would take 35,000 years for it all to dissipate at natural absorption rates.
-For that to work, humanity would have to stop emitting all CO2 effective immediately.
+For that to work, humanity would have to stop emitting all CO2 immediately.